 This is a fab stopover on the Garden Route for families and the lodge welcomes them with open arms.
 Special kids' turn downs each evening include a glass of fresh milk and a gingerbread man, plus there are stories, toys, bucket and spades and bodyboards available.
 There are so many activities nearby to keep kids of all ages entertained that we've taken our family to this region more than a dozen times.
 We'd recommend a stay of at least 4 nights to enjoy the unspoilt beaches, adventurous activities and wildlife experiences.

 Under 2s go free; there's a supplement for those 2-12, which includes the early kiddies dinner.
 Children in their own room pay full rates.

-Babysitting is available by arrangement.
+Babysitting with one of the hotel's staff is available by arrangement.

 Remember baby and child equipment may be limited or need pre-booking

 Children can have a separate earlier dinner, or can join parents at the later dinner if they want.
 The chef is also happy to prepare child-friendly meals and accommodate dietary requirements.

 - Communal lodge pool, plus private pools in both villas